NVIDIA/JAX-Toolbox/docs/nsys-jax.md

   installation.
 If the relevant XLA source tree is not checked out at `/opt/xla`, the environment variable XXX should be set to point to it.
-- A small patch to some Python files included in the installations of Nsight Systems versions 2024.5 and 2024.6 is needed for compatibility with `nsys-jax`, this can be applied by running the `nsys-jax-patch-nsys` command.
+- A small patch to some Python files included in the installations of Nsight Systems versions 2024.5 and 2024.6 is needed for compatibility with `nsys-jax`, this can be applied by running the `nsys-jax-patch-nsys` command and will not be required in other versions of Nsight Systems.

 Only `protoc` is always needed, the remaining dependencies are only required when actually collecting profile data with the `nsys-jax` command, but not when merging collected profile data with `nsys-jax-combine` or running local analyses